 Tires: Tires without rims can be taken to Sevier County Co-Op, Five Oaks Tire, or Goforth Tire.
 It is recommended you call before going to make sure there is room on their trailer for the tires you have.

-Paint: Add mulch, kitty litter, shredded paper, Quickrete, etc. and mix to the consistency of oatmeal.
+Paint (Latex): Add mulch, kitty litter, shredded paper, Quickrete, etc. and mix to the consistency of oatmeal.
 Leave the top off and place at curbside for pickup with junk.

 Chemicals: Hold until the next Household Hazardous Waste Day (see information below).